-Warfarin: 12 Things You Didn't Know About This Blood Thinner
+Warfarin: 12 Facts You Need to Know About This Blood Thinner

 Color-Coded for Safety

 Warfarin is considered a high-alert drug by the Institute for Safe Medication Practices (ISMP), meaning it can cause serious injury.
 Therefore, it is very important for you to know about this blood thinner and take it exactly as directed.

 Generic warfarin tablets may come in different shapes, but each strength comes in just one color.

 - For example, the 5 milligram (mg) tablet, one of the most common strengths, comes in a peach/light orange color.